Chen861368/Personal-Research-Path/README.md

 $$

 In recent years, however, this approach may have lost its prominence, largely due to the powerful nonlinear modeling capabilities of deep neural networks and the increasing computational support from companies like NVIDIA.
 Research focus has increasingly shifted toward deep learning.
 In such cases, analyzing the statistical performance of estimators becomes challenging.
 Nevertheless, I continue to analyze it through optimal estimation theory because, for certain applications, the well-established mathematical foundation of optimal estimation provides a robust framework for understanding and enhancing estimation accuracy.

+## Key Research Directions and Technical Approaches

+### 1. **System Identification Based on Stochastic Subspace Methods**
+This approach originally stems from control theory, primarily relying on the orthogonality between the signal subspace and the noise subspace to eliminate noise and achieve high-precision system identification.
+By assuming the noise is white noise and that the system state vector and noise exhibit ergodic properties, this method guarantees convergence to the state-space equation estimate with completely removed noise when the monitoring data is infinite.

+I apply this method to data-driven modeling of monitored structures, and it can also have broad applications in high-precision system modeling and signal processing.
+This approach enables the extraction of true system dynamics from noisy data, providing an effective solution for engineering problems that require precise identification and control.

+### 2. **Nonlinear System Identification Based on Koopman Operator Theory**
+This method relies on the Koopman operator theory, where the state vector of a dynamic system is mapped into a high-dimensional (and potentially infinite-dimensional) space, seeking a linear representation within that space.
+This approach is similar to Kernel methods, and I consider it an extension of classical linear state-space models.
+Since state-space equations can also be viewed as a method of mapping monitoring data into high-dimensional space, the entire process is linear, but the observation function of the Koopman operator can be arbitrary.
+Given its strong mathematical foundation, this method provides new ways to interpret the dynamic characteristics of systems and is well-suited for integration with control methods like Model Predictive Control (MPC).

+I use it to solve some very complex system identification problems with highly nonlinear characteristics.
+It is highly effective in nonlinear system identification and is currently emerging as a popular and modern research topic.
+This method has proven highly effective for solving complex nonlinear systems that are difficult to address with traditional approaches.
+It provides a powerful tool for analyzing and controlling dynamic systems, with vast potential for real-world applications.
+Particularly in fields such as aerospace, robotics, and intelligent transportation, it holds great promise for advancing system identification and control strategies.

 ### 4. **Data-driven Model Order Reduction**
 Model order reduction is a popular research direction in fields such as computational fluid dynamics, especially in the context of high-dimensional fluid data generated from simulations.
 This technique effectively reduces computational load.
 However, for real-world sensor sampling systems, the ability to obtain high-dimensional data remains uncertain.
 Additionally, ensuring the generalization ability of data-driven reduction methods is still a major challenge, particularly under different boundary conditions and initial conditions.